the-maldridge/mwh_site/content/post/2019-04-16-technical-debt.md

 your application actually do.
 This part is critical to bee able to rewrite things without breaking thought-to-be-unrelated components.
 You need to state in plain terms what various parts of your application do, and what the promises are made by your interfaces.
+You also need to write an obscene number of tests that validate all behavior of your interfaces, both specified and unspecified.
+If your organization has let things get this far, you're relying on undocumented and unspecified behavior and it will absolutely bite you.
 If you can do this, you're well on your way to being able to recover from your loan shark of a code repo.

 Just making one time lump payments to your debt isn't enough though.
 You have to constantly keep on top of your technical credit score and